CintiaMoon/scripts/git/git-mastery.md

 * `git revert`
 * etc.

-All move branches ... but none of them move branches explicitly.
+All these commands move branches implicitly... but none of them move branches explicitly.
 That's what `git reset` does.
-Whenb calling reset, two things happen...
+When calling reset, two things happen...

-1. First step it does is to move a branch (generally the "current branch" - the branch `HEAD` is pointing to).
-You pick a commit to reset to, and reset moves the branch to the given commit (in the `repository`).
+1. The first step is to move a branch (generally the "current branch", the branch `HEAD` is pointing to).
+You pick the commit you want to reset to, and reset moves the branch to the given commit (in the `repository` only in this first step).

-2. The second step is to move data between the three areas.
-Options control what happens. `--hard` copies files to the working area and the index, `--mixed` (default) copies files just to index but leaves working area alone, `--soft` means don't affect any of the index or working area.
+2. The second step is to then move the data between the three areas.
+The command options control what happens during this step.
+The `--hard` option copies files to the working area and to the index.
+The `--mixed` (default) option copies files just to the index but leaves working area alone.
+The `--soft` doesn't affect either the index or the working area (only the repository's branch is moved).

+> Note: **`HEAD`** is a reference to the last commit in the currently checked-out branch. `HEAD` is a pointer to a `branch` and a branch is a pointer to a `commit`.

+> Note: **`Detached HEAD`** is the situation you end up in whenever you check out a commit (or tag) instead of a branch.
+So instead of having a HEAD that points to a regular named branch reference (like `master`), we  have only `HEAD` and this HEAD is not pointing to a branch like normal.

 #### Reset Options: